 Searching for somewhere special to spend the school holidays?
 Look no further than Sri Lanka - the idyllic gem of the Indian Ocean.
 Small in size but rich in culture, this little island boasts everything from tea estates and coconut plantations to white sandy beaches and colonial forts.
 Sri Lanka is not necessarily the go-to family destination but children can experience vibrant local festivals, bustling street markets and observe animals in their natural habitats - it is safe to say there is no lesson quite like it.
 The country's complex climate sometimes puts travellers off, but if you play your cards right, you can dodge the wet weather and enjoy beach spots year round.
 Avoid the monsoons by travelling to the east coast in the summer months, the south and west during the Christmas holidays, and when Easter comes around, the whole country's your oyster.
-With a plethora of family friendly hotels and exciting activities on offer, read on to discover some of our top picks.
+With a plethora of family friendly hotels and exciting activities on offer, read on to discover some of our top picks for a Family Holiday In Sri Lanka.

 The charming beach town of Negombo lies close to Bandaranaike International Airport, making it the perfect spot to stop at after a long flight.
 Set in beautiful tropical gardens, The Wallawwa boutique hotel is a welcome retreat for weary travellers and parents can indulge in a post flight pamper at the Z spa, while children splash around in the hotel pool.
 With interconnecting guest rooms, Wallawwa is ideal for families and resting just 30 minutes from a sandy beach, it won't be long before the kids are in sandcastle heaven.
 The whole family can absorb the local culture, with visits to Negombo's fish markets, or a day trip to the bustling capital, Colombo.
 Supervised boat tours of the Muthurajawela Wetlands are popular and Negombo is the perfect place for children to learn to surf the waves.
 The colourful underwater world off the shores of Negombo provides youngsters with a fascinating introduction to marine life, ideal for an afternoon of snorkelling.